David Bau

 We aim to lay the groundwork for human-AI collaborative software engineering, where humans and machine-learned models both teach and learn from each other.

 Want to come to Boston to work on deep learning with me?
 Apply to Khoury here and contact me if you are interested in joining as a graduate student or postdoc.
+Also check out NDIF engineering fellowships.

 Publication List.
 (PNAS; NeurIPS; ICLR; TPAMI; CVPR; SIGGRAPH; ECCV; ICCV.)